jeremyButtler/freezeTB/programs/genLib/using_ulCp.md

 - Flags:
   - `-DNOUL`: do byte by byte coping, slower, but always works byte copying
+  - `-DBIT_32`: this avoids warnings on 32 bit systems.
+    - This is not needed, because the 32 bit system will truncate 8 bytes to 4 bytes.
+In this case all values are repeating patterns.
+Still warnings are anoying.
-  - `-DPLAN9_64` for plan9 longs are 32bit, so you need ot
+  - `-DPLAN9_64`: for plan9 longs are 32bit, so you need
-    use `long long` on 64 bit plan9 OS's
+     ot use `long long` on 64 bit plan9 OS's

 Finally, this has a slew of functions, check the header of the .c or .h file for a list.